 - Quote your reference or account number, if you have one

 - The date you bought the item and when the problem started

 - The steps taken so far, including when you first made a complaint and who you spoke to

 - If you can, refer to the law or a description of your rights and how you want the issue to be put right

 - The next steps you will take if you are not satisfied with the response you get from the seller (for example, reporting it to an enforcement body or taking legal action)

-If you are unsure of what to include or need help writing a formal complaint, you can use the CCPC’s complaint letter templates.
-There are separate templates for complaints about faulty goods and for complaints about poor service.
+If you are unsure of what to include or need help writing a formal complaint, you can use the CCPC’s complaint template letter.

 Check you are sending the complaint to the right person or department.
 You can find contact details in the customer care section of the website, the company’s complaints procedure or in the contract terms and conditions.
 If not, phone the seller directly and ask for the name and address of a contact person.

 Keep a copy of the complaint letter or email as you will need this if you decide to take your complaint further.
 It is a good idea to send the letter by registered post or attach a read receipt to your email.
 This means you have proof that you sent the complaint and it was received by the seller.